-What are the access-based cha know the programs are available (such as the crisis program, details of the program too) Solution: The first step to promoting the contracts, promoting the services.
-Getting people (clients) to buy in that they do qualify and actually program is free to them (because of their usage or income guidelines).
-This is difficult, of course, because of the income guideline barrier, like your assistance is 150% of the poverty, whereas the state weatherization is 200% of the poverty.
-Trying to explain this to the clients who are unfamiliar with our line is difficult.
-Challenge: marketing of the availability of the programs (but marketing can overdo this as well because there is a limited fund and capacity to handle all of the work).
-Solution: We have enough agencies to do the work within agencies, to get the work done better to say!
-People who aren't sure what programs they are eligible for or participating in Not wanting to share info, perhaps having bills in family members' names, etc. Programs that are available but not in the consumer's area Applications (lengthy, cumbersome, or difficult to understand, online-only, significant information required i.e. multiple W2 forms required) Language barriers Qualifications for each program are different Distrust of EE providers (utilities, government) among qualifying households, particularly for programs with income requirements Lack of knowledge of these programs/ineffective outreach to communities Lack of broadband access, esp. in rural areas Requires multiple applications to access different programs/solve intertwined problems; no one-stop application Split incentive between landlords and renters Who is trusted as an intermediary to get the e
+What are the access-based challenges associated with programs in the energy efficiency-health space? know the programs are available (such a the crisis program, details of the program too) Solution: The first step to promoting the contracts, promoting the services.
+Getting people (clients) to buy in that th do qualify and actually program fire to them (because of their usage or income guidelines).
+This difficult, of course, because o the income guideline barrier, lik your assistance is 150% of the poverty, whereas the state weatherization is 200% of the poverty.
+Trying to explain this to the clients who are unfamiliar w our line is difficult.
+Challenge: marketing of the availability the programs (but marketing can overdothis as well because there is a limited fur and capacity to handle all of the work).
+Solution: We have enough agencies to do the weatherization here in PA, but we need more workers to work within agencies to get the work done better to satisfy the work done better to satisfy and setter to satisfy and setter to satisfy the setter to satisfy and setter to satisfy a setter to satis are eligible for or participating in Not wanting to share info, perhaps having bills in family members' names, etc. Programs that are available but not in the consumer's area Applications (lengthy, cumbersome, or difficult to understand, online-only, significant information required i.e. multiple W2 forms required) Language barriers Qualifications for each program are different Distrust of EE providers (utilities, government) among qualifying households, particularly for programs with income requirements Lack of knowledge of these programs/ineffective outreach to communities Lack of broadband access, esp. in rural areas Requires multiple applications to access different programs/solve intertwined problems; no one-stop application Split incentive between landlords and renters